 Since the technology behind a metaverse experience and gaming is so thin, many metaverse creators have been including options for its users to play games together and engage in fun experiences together.

-2021 State of Remote Work Report from Owl Labs surveyed 2050 full-time remote workers and found that 90% of them said they were as productive or more productive working remotely, compared to when they worked from a physical office.
-Remote work is becoming increasingly more popular and widely accepted.
-Lack of a physical office can be problematic though and many teams are finding it hard to adapt.
+The 2021 State of Remote Work Report from Owl Labs surveyed 2050 full-time remote workers and found that 90% of them said they were as productive or more productive working remotely, compared to when they worked from a physical office.
+Remote work is becoming increasingly popular and widely accepted.
+The lack of a physical office can be problematic though and many teams are finding it hard to adapt.

 Can we work remotely without losing all the benefits of a physical office?
 Many teams have successfully moved their meetings into virtual platforms like flat.social where they can experience more togetherness and team spirit.

-As of 2022, a great majority of people currently living on our beautiful planet have been educated in old school classrooms, physical chalk and blackboard and teachers who were there physically to pass on their knowledge.
+As of 2022, a great majority of people currently living on our beautiful planet have been educated in old-school classrooms, physical chalk, blackboard, and teachers who were there physically to pass on their knowledge.

-With education in the metaverse, students are able to build a virtual campus and network with others wherever they are.
-Education experiences can not only be remote collaborative but also full of innovation and creativity.
-VR headsets can allow students to immerse into the virtual classrooms in a way that is beyond what can be achieved in a physical school.
+With an education in the metaverse, students can to build a virtual campus and network with others wherever they are.
+Education experiences can not only be remote and collaborative but also full of innovation and creativity.
+VR headsets can allow students to immerse in virtual classrooms in a way that is beyond what can be achieved in a physical school.

-Through acquisition of Oculus Rift in 2014 all the way to rebranding the social media giant from Facebook to Meta in 2021, the company has been steadily making advances towards building the next level of social interaction where users can hang out in virtual worlds.
+Through the acquisition of Oculus Rift in 2014 rebranding the social media giant from Facebook to Meta in 2021, the company has been steadily making advances towards building the next level of social interaction where users can hang out in virtual worlds.

-The current prudct, Horizon Worlds is a free virtual reality, online video game with an integrated system for creation of games.
+The current product, Horizon Worlds is a free virtual reality, online video game with an integrated system for the creation of games.